 How to make Stuffed Hatch Chiles?

 Cook the quinoa according to the directions on the package.
-I cooked mine in chicken broth instead of water to give it a bit of flavor.
+I cooked mine in chicken broth instead of water to give it a bit of flavor, but of course use water if you need a vegetarian option.

 Heat some olive oil in a medium saute pan.
 Then add in the onions and sauté them for a few minutes.
 Then add in the corn, and sauté for another few minutes.